ELARA

 Frequently Asked Questions

-Ayurvedic herbs are plant-based medicines used in Ayurveda, the 5,000-year-old Indian system of holistic healing.
-Unlike modern pharmaceuticals that target specific symptoms, Ayurvedic herbs work holistically to restore balance among the three doshas (Vata, Pitta, and Kapha), strengthen agni (digestive fire), and support the body's innate intelligence.
-They include roots, leaves, barks, seeds, and fruits prepared in specific ways to maximize their therapeutic properties.
+Ayurvedic herbs are plant-based substances used in Ayurveda, the 5,000-year-old traditional Indian system of medicine.
+Unlike modern medicine which extracts active ingredients, Ayurveda treats plants as whole intelligences.
+They are selected to restore balance among the three doshas (Vata, Pitta, Kapha), strengthen agni (digestive fire), and eliminate accumulated metabolic waste (ama).

 How do I choose herbs for my dosha?